thesuhas/CS302-SE-Notes/Unit 1/Legacy SDLCs.md

 - Total cost is higher than Waterfall.
 - Management visibility is reduced only to current incrementation and could result in surprises.
 - Hard to identify common resources that are needed by multiple increments.

+### Usage:

+- When product needs to reach market early.
+- Where major requirements are defined.
+- All the resources with the required skill set is not present.